20 April 2026

 The program provides zero‑interest loans to eligible Australian businesses that have been materially impacted by market disruptions related to the current conflict in the Middle East.

-NAB encourages any business under pressure to have a conversation with their banker early.
-Even if they're unsure what support might be right, talking it through can help clarify the options available, whether through government support or other banking solutions..
+“We encourage businesses under pressure to have a conversation with their bank early.
+Even if you’re unsure what support might be right, talking it through can help clarify the options available.”

 Topics